bcornec/wod-set/profile/ADMIN-GUIDE.md

 * **6.** It prepares any infrastructure that might be required for the workshop (Virtual Appliance, Virtual Machine, Docker Container, LDAP config, etc.).
 * It generates a random Password for the allocated student.
 * It deploys the workshop content on the jupyterhub server in the dedicated student home directory (Notebooks files necessary for the workshops).
-* **7.** It sends back the confirmation of the deployment of the workshop, along with the student's required details (i.e password), through API Calls to the API-DB server.
+* **7.** It sends back the confirmation of the deployment of the workshop, along with the student's required details (i.e password), through API Calls to the wod-api-db server.

-**8.** The frontend server tables will be updated in the following manner:
+**8.** The wod-api-db server tables will be updated in the following manner:

 * The customers table shows an active status for the participant row.
 The password field has been updated.
 * The workshops table also gets updated.
 The capacity field decrements the number of available seats.
 * The students tables gets updated as well by setting the allocated student to active

-**9.** The API-DB server sends the second email to each participant providing them with the details to connect to the workshop environment.
+**9.** The wod-api-db server sends the second email to each participant providing them with the details to connect to the workshop environment.

 ## The Run Phase